Sales Dashboards

 Stretch

 The theoretical maximum.
 Includes long-shot deals and optimistic timing assumptions.
-Useful for capacity planning, not for setting expectations with leadership.
+Useful for capacity planning, not for setting expectations with the board.

-Every sales dashboard pulls from a CRM: Salesforce, HubSpot, Pipedrive, or a custom system.
+Every sales pipeline dashboard pulls from a CRM: Salesforce, HubSpot, Pipedrive, or a custom system.
 The dashboard is only as good as the data feeding it.
-And the most common failure mode for sales dashboards is not design or layout.
-It is data quality.
+And the most common reason sales dashboards fail to deliver value is not design or layout.
+It is data quality in the CRM.

 The dashboard acts as a mirror.
 It reveals CRM hygiene issues immediately and visibly.
 When a manager sees a deal with no activity logged in 30 days sitting in "negotiation," the conversation about data discipline happens naturally.
 The dashboard does not fix CRM habits, but it makes poor habits impossible to ignore.